NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

     ![Image Count](outputs/v7/label_dist.png)
     </details>
-5. Images were augmented to artificially expand the training and test dataset by creating modified versions of images already available to help improve model generalization, reduce the possibility of overfitting, and enhance the model's ability to recognize patterns in varied scenarios.
+5. Images were augmented to artificially expand the training and test dataset by creating modified versions of images already available to help improve model generalisation, reduce the possibility of overfitting, and enhance the model's ability to recognize patterns in varied scenarios.
     <details>
     <summary>Augmented Images</summary>